Consumer Medicine Information

 Taking other medicines

-These medicines may be affected by Tacidine or may affect how well it works.
-Your doctor can tell you what to do if you are taking any of these medicines.
+These medicines may be affected by TACIDINE or may affect how well it works.
+You may need different amounts of your medicines, or you may need to take different medicines.

 How much to take

 - duodenal and stomach ulcers – the recommended dosage is 150 mg twice a day or 300 mg once in the evening